l145dev/chess-ai/README.md

 ### 1. Data Preparation (C#)

 > [!NOTE]
-> This tool does not process multiple PGN files.
+> Data processing tool does not process multiple PGN files.

 Before training, filter your raw PGN data using the high-performance C# tool.